sommerc/careless/README.md

 ### IPython widgets
 The user interface is written using IPython/Jupyter widgets, which requires the installation of [node.js]([nodejs](https://nodejs.org/en/))

-Finally, you have install jypyter widgets and enable them:
+Finally, you have to install jypyter widgets and enable them, by:

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager